 I’ve decided to start a new weekend trend of highlighting some of my favorite food products (edible and otherwise).
 One week I might profess my love for a certain brand of creamy peanut butter and the next I could be highlighting my favorite stand mixer, or telling you all about how awesome the customer service team is at Festival Foods (and it IS fantastic!)
 If you’ve got favorite foods and/or cooking equipment that you think I should take a gander at, send me a note via my contact form and I’ll see if I locate it locally for review purposes.

 I think it’s fun experimenting with new brands, and who knows, you might have something awesome in your kitchen that should be sitting in my kitchen too!
 Please bear in mind that none of these posts will be sponsored.
 In other words, I’m not getting paid to say anything good, bad, or indifferent about them.
 I just think they’re products that you might enjoy as much as I do.
-Comprende?
-OK then…’nuff said!
+Okie dokie?
+Let’s get started!

-THIS week, I’m gonna highlight my very favorite baking pan.
-Take a look at what it helped me to create!
+This week, I’m highlighting my very favorite baking pan.
+It helped me to create these cheesy sausage biscuits!

 They look yummi, am I right?!
 Aside from the fact that they’ve got ooey gooey cheese and crumbled pork sausage on the top, there’s a light buttery homemade biscuit holding that combo together.
 Fat grams and calories?
 Well… YES, there are plenty to go around in these little heaven-sent cheese and sausage biscuits.
 However, I made these for Brian to take to his co-workers for their Friday breakfast pig out.